 Sosa made it big during the steroid era, and the allegations have recently affected his rookie card prices.
 His card prices fell accordingly, and Sosa went into hiding… we have not seen this cat in years.

-At any rate, his rookie cards should get a good price bump due to the documentary, and honestly, all of his cards show get a good bump (even non-rookies).
-As we previously stated they should come back down some after the doc is over but still remain higher than previous lows.
-We will keep a close eye on Sosa rookie card prices and provide updates when needed.
+At any rate, his rookie cards should get a good price bump due to the documentary, and honestly, all of his cards show to get a good bump (even non-rookies).
+As previously stated, they should come back down some after the doc is over but remain higher than previous lows.
+We will closely monitor Sosa rookie card prices and provide updates when needed.